India

 The historic Town Hall, or Victoria Public Hall is a beautiful example of British architecture

-The historic Town Hall or Victoria Public Hall is a beautiful example of British architecture © AjayTvm
+The stately Victoria Public Hall is a gem of colonial architecture, echoing British grandeur. © AjayTvm

 Against a blue and white canvass of clouds and sky, the all-white Ripon building, or Greater Chennai Corporation, paints a beautiful neoclassical picture